GoogleCloudPlatform/enterprise-knowledge-solution/CONTRIBUTING.md

       scripts/lint.sh
       ```

    1. **Devcontainer**: Use a [devcontainer](https://containers.dev/) with your preferred IDE to automatically configure all the extensions defined in this repository.
-Once installed, when you upon the top-level folder of this repostiroy in your repo, you will be prompted to launch the devcontainer with all linting extensions preconfigured.
-See [setup instructions for VSCode](https://code.visualstudio.com/docs/devcontainers/containers).
+Once installed, when you upon the top-level folder of this repository, you will be prompted to launch the devcontainer with all linting extensions preconfigured.
+See [setup instructions for Visual Studio Code](https://code.visualstudio.com/docs/devcontainers/containers).